Invasive wild pigs in Ontario

 Based on research from the US, Eurasian wild boar and their hybrids play a greater role in the establishment and spread of wild pigs relative to domesticated breeds (for example, breeds of Sus scrofa domesticus).
 They have certain characteristics that make them more likely to survive in the wild and successfully reproduce.

-• the import, possession, transport, propagation, lease, trade, buying and sale of Eurasian wild boar and their hybrids is prohibited
+To address this risk, the import, possession, transport, propagation, lease, trade, buying and sale of live Eurasian wild boar and their hybrids is illegal in Ontario.

-Note that the new directions related to Eurasian wild boar and their hybrids do not apply to:
+Note that the prohibitions related to live Eurasian wild boar and their hybrids do not apply to:

 Hunters and property owners